bostonjs/intro_slides/slides.md

 # Speakers

+contact us <br/>
-contact us through the meetup website or in Slack
+through the Meetup website or in Slack

 ---